Honda second-quarter profit to rise, but recalls cloud outlook

 "The only bright spot for Honda is the weak yen," Endo said.
 "There's not that much confidence in their three main markets - the U.S., China and Japan.
 Frankly, Honda's earnings are going to be a little scary."

-The dollar has risen to 108 yen JPY=, while Honda is assuming an average 101 yen for the year.
+The dollar has risen to 108 yen, while Honda is assuming an average 101 yen for the year.

 MILLIONS MORE?